dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/controls/manipulate-columns-and-rows-by-using-columndefinitionscollections.md

 ---
 title: "How to: Manipulate Columns and Rows by Using ColumnDefinitionsCollections and RowDefinitionsCollections"
-description: Learn how to use the Slider allowing you to select from a range of values by moving a Thumb along a Track. ms.date: "03/30/2017"
+description: Learn how to use methods in the ColumnDefinitionCollection and RowDefinitionCollection classes to perform actions like adding, clearing, or counting contents. ms.date: "03/30/2017"
 dev_langs:
   - "csharp"